Roboraptor

-Roboraptor is a robotic toy invented by Mark Tilden and Michael Bellantoni in 2004, and then distributed by Wow Wee Toys International.
+Roboraptor is a robotic toy invented by Mark Tilden and Michael Bellantoni in 2004, and then distributed by WowWee Toys International.
 It is the successor to the RoboSapien robot and uses motion technology based on realistic biomechanics that give it fluid and natural movements.
 It has a multi-function remote control that uses infrared technology to talk to it.
 Unlike the original RoboSapien, the Roboraptor is capable of autonomous movement, using 3 realistic gaits.

 Sensors

 Roboraptor comes with several sensors that allow it to monitor and interact with its environment.
-It has infrared and stereo sound sensors on its head, and touch sensors on its chin, tail, and in the mouth allowing for more fun and interactive play.
+It features infrared, stereo sound, and touch sensors on its head, chin, tail, and mouth, enabling more enjoyable and participatory play.

 Autonomous behaviors

 It has four different modes of behavior or moods: hunting, cautious, playful, and free-roam.
 In hunting mode, it will react to sharp sounds and progressively focus its attention more intensely on repeated sounds coming from the same direction.
 In cautious mode, it will react oppositely and move away from sounds it hears.
 In playful mode, it will react to sounds in a more whimsical fashion but neither approaching nor avoiding them.
 In free-roam mode, it will explore its own environment, avoiding obstacles and stopping occasionally to listen for loud sounds to investigate.
 The Roboraptor does not walk well on carpets and cannot be programmed.